jk977/twitch-plays-pi/README.md

 # Twitch Plays Bot

 A 3-piece set of scripts originally intended to host a Twitch Plays style bot on a Raspberry Pi 3 Model B, but tested to work on Ubuntu as well.
-Note that this is intended for private use, and may not work on different systems without tweaking configurations.
+Note that this is intended for private use, so it may not work on systems that haven't been tested without tweaking configurations.

 ## Requirements

 * Python 3
 * FCEUX 2.1.2 or higher (for built-in Lua)
 * ffmpeg with libx264 and libmp3lame enabled

 ## Usage

 The following files may need to be changed or added before using the bot: